Alabama Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Alabama residents have to meet an asset limit and an income limit in order to be financially eligible for Home and Community Based Services (HCBS) Waivers.
 For a single applicant in 2024, the asset limit for HCBS Waivers in Alabama is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
 An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

 The 2024 income limit for HCBS Waivers in Alabama for a single applicant is $2,829/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. To understand exactly how your income or assets might impact Medicaid eligibility, consult with a professional like a Certified Medicaid Planner.

 For married applicants with both spouses applying, the 2024 asset limit for HCBS Waivers in Alabama is $2,000 per spouse, and the income limit is $2,829/month per spouse.
 For a married applicant with just one spouse applying, the 2024 asset limit is $2,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
 The 2024 income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.